The Australian Consumer Law (ACL) has introduced a significant update affecting businesses all across Australia as we move into 2025.

 What Does This Mean For My Business?

-If your business offers goods or services (or both!) to customers directly, then it is most likely that you will need to comply with this new law.
+If your business offers goods or services (or both!) directly to customers, then it is almost certain that you will need to comply with these new requirements.

-If you don’t, then you may be in breach of the ACL and will have committed an offence.
+If you don’t, then you may be in breach of the ACL and could face enforcement action.

 The ACCC outlines the fines and penalties for breaches of the ACL here.